agathoklisx/libved/README.md

     API:
       Functions:
-    Many of the exposed functions are not safe, especially for C strings.
+    Many of the exposed functions are not safe, especially those for C strings.
 They most made for internal usage, that the data is controlled by the itself code, but were made also exposable.
-Normally, if it wasn't for the extra verbosity, they should be post-fixed with an "_un" to denote this unsafety.
+But normally, if it wasn't for the extra verbosity, they should be post-fixed with an "_un" to denote this unsafety.

-    Also it has to be realized, that the intentions to use internal functions that have similar functionality with standard libc functions, is not obviously the speed, which can not compare with the optimized functions from libc (but here we have to deal with mostly small strings, that the difference in execution, perhaps is negligible),
+    Also it has to be realized, that the intentions to use internal functions that have similar functionality with standard libc functions, are not obviously the speed ( which can not be compared with the optimized functions from libc (here we have to deal with mostly small strings, that the difference in execution time, perhaps is negligible though)), but:
-    are:

       - flexibility, as we can tune, by avoiding un-needed checks (since we are making these strings, and if we don't make them well, then it is our fault, in any case wrong composed strings will fail even in libc functions), and even change the signature of the function.
-Because of this flexibility, then actually we can even have a gain in speed, because the conditional checks might be the biggest bottleneck actually).
+Because of this flexibility, then actually we can even have a gain in speed, because the conditional checks might be the biggest bottleneck actually in the language (perhaps)).

       - self-sufficiency and minimizing of dependencies.
 I hate to say that, but libces are huge beasts for primitive environments.
 And I even hate to say that, because